VikramVinc/VikramVinc/README.md

 <sub>**It's pretty damn hot here at the core 🥵**</sub>

-   >Don't tell this to anyone, humans still didn't figured out the existence of "Quasi star" yet 🤡
+   >Don't tell this to anyone, humans still didn't figured out the existence of "Quasi star"🤡